weaviate/weaviate-io/developers/weaviate/manage-data/multi-tenancy.md

 ## Enable multi-tenancy

 Multi-tenancy is disabled by default.
-To enable it, set the `multiTenancyConfig` variable in the collection definition as shown below:
+To enable multi-tenancy, set `multiTenancyConfig`in the collection definition:

 <Tabs groupId="languages">
   <TabItem value="py4" label="Python (v4)">